privisi/Java-Eclipse-Teaching/README.md

 Then swap the value of each pair of values with each other:
 A pair is the value 0 and value 1, value 2 and value 3, value 4 and value 5 ..
 For example
+**Make sure you use an array with an even number of slots or this will not work**
 ```
   int[] swap = new int[6]
   // swap should be initialized with random numbers